Israeli FM Lapid heads to Bahrain for first official visit | Law-Order

 The Israeli diplomatic delegation was to meet with its Bahraini counterparts and sign a raft of agreements to further cement bilateral ties, including economic deals and cooperation between hospitals and water companies.
 The two countries had long enjoyed clandestine security ties over a shared distrust of regional rival Iran, but only last year took the relationship public.

-"We see Bahrain as an important partner, both in the bilateral level but also as a bridge to cooperation with other countries in the region," said Lior Haiat, spokesman for the Foreign Ministry.
+"We see Bahrain as an important partner, both at the bilateral level but also as a bridge to cooperation with other countries in the region," said Lior Haiat, spokesman for the Foreign Ministry.

 Israel established formal diplomatic relations with four Arab states last year as part of the US-brokered "Abraham Accords".
 Lapid has already visited the United Arab Emirates and Morocco and opened Israel's diplomatic offices there since he became Israel's foreign minister in June.